Manu343726/cpp-dod-tests/README.md

 ### Targets

-The script looks at the `SOURCE_NAMES` list defined in the `CMakeLists.txt` to figure out what `.cpp` files should be configured and built.
+The script looks at the `SOURCE_NAMES` list defined in the `sources.cmake` file to figure out what `.cpp` files should be configured and built.
 For each source `SOURCE` specified there, a cmake executable target named `SOURCE` is generated.
 This target uses `[PROJECT_ROOT_DIR]/[SOURCE].cpp` as unique source for the executable.
 Also each one of this targets has its own assembly listings file, timing output file, etc.

-A possible value for the `SOURCE_NAMES` list coudl be:
+A possible value for the `SOURCE_NAMES` list could be:

 ``` cmake
 set(SOURCE_NAMES dod_perfv1 dod_perfv2)